japila-books/spark-sql-internals/docs/spark-sql-Dataset-basic-actions.md

 ----
 <1> Turns the `extended` flag on

-`explain` prints the link:spark-sql-LogicalPlan.adoc[logical] and (with `extended` flag enabled) link:spark-sql-SparkPlan.adoc[physical] plans, their cost and codegen to the console.
+`explain` prints the link:spark-sql-LogicalPlan.adoc[logical] and (with `extended` flag enabled) link:SparkPlan.md[physical] plans, their cost and codegen to the console.

 TIP: Use `explain` to review the structured queries and optimizations applied.